Nearly 400 Americans die every year because of carbon monoxide poisoning, and it’s usually in their garage. (source)

 That’s why I’ve got carbon dioxide detectors in the critical areas of my house.
-And one of those critical areas is my garage.
+And one of those areas is my garage.

 I did some research, as I often do, and wanted to share some of what I found.

-For the science geeks like me, I’ll cover a bit of what carbon monoxide gas does and why it’s so dangerous.
+For the science geeks like me, I’ll cover some of what carbon monoxide gas does and why it’s so dangerous.
 Then I’ll talk about where to place a carbon monoxide detector in your garage.
 Finally, I’ll talk about the three carbon monoxide detectors I’ve tried and which one I recommend.

-It can’t be tasted, smelled or seen, but it can kill you.
+It can’t be tasted, smelled, or seen, but it can kill you.